 Once the transition is completed, it is advisable to take time out and a longer holiday or pursue for a while one’s neglected hobbies.
 This would create a clean break before the new stage of life.

 If the company is sold, it is wise to think over a strategy related to investments of free cash kept by the original owner.
 It is often possible to put a wealth of experience to good use as a shareholder or co-investor in other companies, which is not that time-consuming as running your own company and can provide interesting career advancement, use of life-long experience and an opportunity for reasonable appreciation of funds obtained.

-The team of RSM TACOMA Corporate Finance has acquired extensive practical experience in finding strategic and financial partners for family businesses and in numerous management buyouts.
+The team of RSM CZ Corporate Finance has acquired extensive practical experience in finding strategic and financial partners for family businesses and in numerous management buyouts.
 In advising our clients, we have seen both positive consequences of a correct route selected for transition of family businesses as well as the negative impacts that wrong decisions may have.
 If you wish to discuss these issues in more detail, we would be pleased to share our experience with you.